 But I also wish you a year, and a life, of going after hard things.
 Hard things that you deeply want, that light a fire in you.
 It really doesn’t matter if that is becoming President, or getting tenure, or selling one of your paintings, or walking out of a meeting saying “I CRUSHED that.”

 If it matters to you, and you’ve put your blood, sweat, and tears into it, then it’s worth it.
 That’s the stuff that makes up a truly lived life.
 And the hard, that’s what makes it great.

-With love and best wishes for your 2019,
+With love and best wishes for your new year,

 Feeling resolutiony?
-Try taking this one word of our your vocabulary in 2019.
+Try taking this one word of our your vocabulary in the year ahead.